fernangz/oTo/README.md

     <script type="text/javascript" src="/oTo/engine.js"></script>
 @console
     oTo.log('example')
-    //This will load the log.js from /oTo/parts and run the function oTo.log stored on it
+    //This will load the log.js file from /oTo/parts and run the function oTo.log stored on it
 @output
     "example"
 </pre>